MustafaTRK/pycro/README.md

 - [License](#license)

 ## About
-A simple and impressive macro, coded using Python 3.9.1!
+A simple and impressive macro, coded with Python 3.9.1!
 ### Do I Recommend
 Remember that this will give you unfair power.
 You are free to use it, but the responsibility is yours.
 Note that using "pycro" may be prohibited and you may be punished for using it.